EDUCBA Logo

 Advertising campaigns, especially on popular platforms or during prime time on television, can be extremely expensive, making it challenging for small businesses to compete.

-Example: Advertisers widely recognized Super Bowl commercials demanding millions of dollars for a half-minute slot.
+Example: Advertisers widely recognize Super Bowl commercials, which can cost millions of dollars for a half-minute slot.
 This expense may not be feasible for many smaller companies.

 4. Creates Monopoly Through Aggressive Advertising

-In some cases, aggressive advertising by a dominant player in the market can create a monopoly, limiting consumer choice and stifling competition.
+In some cases, aggressive market dominance can create a monopoly, limiting consumer choice and stifling competition.

-Example: Microsoft’s aggressive advertising for Windows creates a market dominance that limits alternatives.
-The widespread use of Windows can lead to a quasi-monopoly, restricting consumer choices in the operating system market.
+Example: Microsoft’s aggressive Windows advertising creates market dominance that limits alternatives.
+The widespread use of Windows can create a quasi-monopoly, restricting consumer choice in the operating system market.

 5. Communicates Misleading Information